QuentinRa/blog.quentinra.dev/operating-systems/cloud/webservers/others/tomcat/index.md

 8080/tcp open  http    Apache Tomcat/Coyote JSP engine 1.1
 ```

 * We can often easily recognize a website using Apache Tomcat from the presence of the `JSESSIONID` cookie while we may also trigger an error to see the error message page layout.

-* If you have access to the manager, you can try to upload a reverse shell.
-Refer to [reverse shell#tomcat](/cybersecurity/red-team/s3.exploitation/shell/reverse_shell.md#tomcat-reverse-shell) for more information.

-* You can try [tomcatWarDeployer](https://github.com/mgeeky/tomcatWarDeployer) <small>(0.4k ⭐, 2022 🪦)</small>, but it's memory hungry, buggy, unstable, and you need to patch the code first 🪦.
+Additionally, the URI `/docs` may be available and expose Tomcat version.

 * Maybe [Sprint Boot Actuators](/programming-languages/high-level/oo/java/others/boot/actuators.md) are being used.
-</div><div>

 * We can disclose tomcat version by sending a query using an invalid method that should raise a 405 (ex: `curl -X PUT URL`)

+#### Foothold

+* If you close the login prompt, you may see default credentials

 * We can try to brute force the manager account using [metasploit](/cybersecurity/red-team/tools/frameworks/metasploit/index.md).